data-apis/array-api/spec/API_specification/indexing.md

         In Python, `x[(exp1, exp2, ..., expN)]` is equivalent to `x[exp1, exp2, ..., expN]`; the latter is syntactic sugar for the former.

--   Providing a single integer as a single-axis index must index the same elements as the slice `i:i+1`.
+-   Providing a single nonnegative integer `i` as a single-axis index must index the same elements as the slice `i:i+1`.

+-   Providing a single negative integer `i` as a single-axis index must index the same elements as the slice `n+i:n`, where `n` is the axis (dimension) size.

 -   Providing a single integer as a single-axis index must reduce the number of array dimensions by `1` (i.e., the array rank should decrease by one; if `A` has rank `2`, `rank(A)-1 == rank(A[0, :])`).
 In particular, a selection tuple with the `m`th element an integer (and all other entries `:`) indexes a sub-array with rank `N-1`.